 - Marinating Time: Even 30 minutes helps the flavor sink in, but longer always makes a difference.

-Heat a large skillet over medium-high heat with a little oil.
-Remove the pork chops from the marinade, letting any extra drip off.
-Cook each side for 4-6 minutes, until nicely browned and cooked through.
-The internal temperature should reach 145°F.
+- Heat a large skillet over medium-high with a little oil.
+Remove chops from marinade, letting excess drip off.

 Sweet And Sour Pork Chops: An Easy Family Meal